muzamilmeerdev/muzamil-meer-dev/README.md

 ## 🚀 About ✨

-This project is built for **learning frontend development** and improving skills in React, TypeScript, and modern UI design.
+This project is a **modern frontend web application** built using React and Vite.
+It is focused on learning advanced UI structure, reusable components, and clean architecture.

 ---